uncovsky/uorl/README.md

 # Uncertainty-based Offline Reinforcement Learning

-This repository contains the code accompanying our RLC paper evaluating ensemble-based uncertainty quantification methods for offline RL, and proposing U-AWAC and U-BRAC as extensions of policy-constrained baselines 7 with independently bootstrapped ensembles.
+This repository contains the code accompanying our RLC paper evaluating ensemble-based uncertainty quantification methods for offline RL, and proposing U-AWAC and U-BRAC as extensions of policy-constrained baselines with independently bootstrapped ensembles.

-The framework unifies the following algorithms under a common implementation:
+The unified framework is built on top of the [Unifloral](https://github.com/EmptyJackson/unifloral) library and covers the following algorithms:

 | Algorithm | Reference |
 |-----------|-----------|